Oh My God! It's South Park: Denver Broncos Have Some Special Guests In The Stands

-DENVER (CBS4) — Broncos Country will be joined by some familiar faces at Empower Field at Mile High Stadium on Sunday.
+DENVER (CBS4) — Broncos Country was joined by some familiar faces at Empower Field at Mile High Stadium on Sunday.
 In a light-hearted move, the team placed cutouts of all of the South Park characters in one of the end zones.

 As many know, the popular, animated and fictional Comedy Central TV show is based on South Park, Colorado.
-The characters, including Kenny McCormick, Eric Cartman, Stan Marsh and Kyle Broflovski are seen wearing masks.
+The characters, including Kenny McCormick, Eric Cartman, Stan Marsh and Kyle Broflovski are seen in the stands wearing masks.

 Gang’s all here. 😅@SouthPark | @ComedyCentral pic.twitter.com/3OLVXQSK12